Can Step Cells Help ILD?

 Interstitial Lung Disease (ILD) is an umbrella term identifying a group of roughly 100 diverse types of pulmonary diseases that prevent the normal absorption of oxygen in the lungs.
 All of these diseases affect the interstitium, which is the tissue and space surrounding the alveoli—the cluster-like air sacs—of the lungs.
 Typically the interstitium is relatively invisible, but when an individual has ILD, the interstitium is progressively scarred.
 This scarring is characteristic of the family of diseases encompassed by ILD.
 The scar tissue impedes the ability for oxygen to readily pass from the lungs into the bloodstream.
-Before today, the effects of interstitial lung disease were completely irreversible; now stem cell therapies for ILD are offering a potential option for people affected by the disease.
+Before today, the effects of interstitial lung disease were completely irreversible; now cellular therapies for ILD are offering a potential option for people affected by the disease.

 Therapies for ILD